TFSA

 TFSA benefits only accrue to those investors that remain invested for the full investment period.
 Remember that a TFSA allowance is a ‘use it or lose it’ allowance – if you withdraw some or all of your TFSA investment, you cannot reinvest the amount withdrawn.

-Unfortunately, over the past three years, almost 17% of Ninety One IP TFSA investors made some level of withdrawal from their TFSA:
+Unfortunately, over the past two years, almost 12% of Ninety One IP TFSA investors made some level of withdrawal from their TFSA:

 If we look at withdrawals as a percentage of opening TFSA assets:

-• From March 2022 to February 2023, we had withdrawals of 4.3% of opening assets – still a high percentage, and again perhaps indicative of the tough economic environment..
+• From January to December 2024, we had withdrawals of 5.3% of opening assets, still a relatively high percentage and perhaps indicative of the tough economic environment.

 Conclusion